Nevada residency for nomads: benefits and requirements

 If you move to Nevada, you need to surrender your California driver's license and apply for a Nevada one.
 When you apply for a driver's license in a new state, including Nevada, the state's licensing office will typically check the National Driver Registry to see if any severe offenses on your record would disallow you from obtaining a new license.

-It's important to note that specific provisions apply to for military personnel and individuals with international or foreign licenses.
-However, the average resident would be expected to hold a driver's license only in your state of permanent residence.
+It's important to note that specific provisions apply to military personnel and individuals with international or foreign licenses.
+However, the average resident would be expected to hold a driver's license only in their state of permanent residence.

 DISCLAIMER: This article is intended only for the general knowledge of its readers and does not constitute legal advice.
 Readers are strongly encouraged to consult knowledgeable legal counsel who can advise them based on their personal circumstances before making any irreversible decisions concerning their residency or domicile.